TV4/whatsup/README.md

 Whatsup::StatusPage with a configuration object.
 See below for framework specific instructions

+### Authentication

+Whatsup requires explicit configuration of username and password.
+If you don't want any authentication, set username and password to empty string.

 ### Rails

 The Whatsup gem includes a Railtie which inserts the middleware in the